Softeq/RSKImageCropper-xamarin-ios/README.md

 # RSKImageCropper-xamarin-ios
-Port of RSKImageCropper iOS library for Xamarin / .NET6 / MAUI
+Port of RSKImageCropper iOS library for .NET8 / MAUI

 ## Installation
 *RSKImageCropper requires iOS 12.0 or later.*